Associate automated tests with test cases

 Consider using Visual Studio to associate automated tests with a test case when:

 You created a manual test case that you later decide is a good test to automate, but you still want to be able to run that test as part of a test plan.
 Tests can be run in the CI/CD pipeline by choosing the test plan or test suite in the settings of the Visual Studio Test task.
-Automated tests can also be run from Azure Test Plans or the Test hub in Azure DevOps Server (see Web portal navigation).
+Automated tests can also be run from the Test Plans web portal.
 If you are using XAML builds you can also run these automated tests by using Microsoft Test Manager.

 You want to enable end-to-end traceability of requirements.
 If your test cases are linked to requirements or user stories, the results of the test execution can be used to establish the quality of those requirements.